basespace/PicardSpace/README.md

 PicardSpace
 ===========

-Picard SAM tools conversion website for BaseSpace
+A website that runs Picard tools for BaseSpace.